 While the rest of Roche’s plaza design to the north and south is being drastically modified as part of the new David H. Koch Plaza, the exterior stairs will of course remain intact as a well-loved element of the Museum’s Fifth Avenue identity.

-Note from the photo, the setbacks in the ground level rusticated masonry for each of the two side-bays of the building (where you see narrow horizontal slit openings).
+A 1930s photo from the NYC Department of Records shows the setbacks in the ground level of rusticated masonry for each of the two side-bays of the building (where you see narrow horizontal slit openings).
 Rather than extending the “returns” of his plaza steps into these voids (which would have been awkward), Kevin Roche mimicked the same rusticated courses in brand-new masonry that continues across the façade in an unbroken line, subtly modifying what appears to be the “original” building.

 Want us to track down an obscure piece of history?
 Or just want to share something awesome about your city?
 Write to us at [email protected] or through our contact page.